katiecha/molecular-biology-and-genetics/README.md

 # Molecular Biology and Genetics Project
 A creative media piece on Molecular Biology and Genetics!
+Also, my first experiment with Hotjar.